Compensation for head injury victims

 But an injury to the head or brain can have strong and lasting impacts on a person’s life.
 If you have suffered a head injury that wasn't your fault then seeking some form of injury compensation can help in your recovery or support you financially if your injury is life altering.

 Head injuries can range from post-concussion syndrome to lasting brain damage.
-A brain injury can cause A wide range of symptoms from dizziness, headaches, changes in personality and general fatigue, to permanent disabilities in more severe cases.
+A brain injury can cause dizziness, headaches, changes in personality and general fatigue, to permanent disabilities in more severe cases.

 How much compensation for a head injury?